Concept Summary

 • Only flows are versioned (flows are DatasetSeries).
 Nodes are not versioned.

-• _next/: mutable working area.
+• _working/: mutable working area.

 • Sibling distribution: patterns and constraints for multi-file realizations.
 See: